kchapelier/ngram-word-generator/README.md

 ## Roadmap

- - Make it possible (and document how) to use the model generation outside of the cli utility
+ - Fix issue where a model with exclude could lead to an infinite loop with a text corpus of poor quality
  - Make an online tool to generate the n-gram models

 ## License